-Additional requirements that apply when establishing an ICT contract or outsourcing arrangement are provided in a separate Policy on ICT-contracts and Outsourcing.
+Additional requirements that apply when establishing an outsourcing arrangement are provided in a separate Policy on Outsourcing.

 3. Definitions

 Procurement: Procurement is the process to obtain products or services from external parties, often via a tendering or competitive process.
 It involves the identification of needs, selection of suppliers, negotiation of contracts, and the management of supplier performance.